skrueger/skrueger.github.io/_posts/2015-11-06-Batch-Updating-In-React.md

 <p class="post-meta">Friday, November 6th 2015</p>
 <p>
-This post talks about how <a href='https://facebook.github.io/react/index.html'>React</a> components perform updates for different types of events and how we can get these updates under our control to behave in a way that is ideal for us.
+This post talks about how <a href='https://facebook.github.io/react/index.html'>React</a> components perform updates for different types of events and how we can get these updates to behave in a way that is ideal when using AJAX actions that update multiple <a href='https://facebook.github.io/flux/'>Flux</a> stores.
 </p>

 <h3>SyntheticEvents</h3>